 There are no fees on our personal loans.
 Ever.

-Other debt consolidation options like credit card convenience checks can have fees or interest rates that increase over time, which can wind up costing you.
-You should know that if you refinance an existing loan, you may lose rights or benefits under your existing loan, including state or federal rights (such as under the Servicemembers Civil Relief Act).
-Loans cannot be used to refinance student loans or for education-related expenses (such as tuition and fees, books, supplies, miscellaneous personal expenses, room and board).
-Please read important information about Student Loans and Debt Consolidation.
+Other debt consolidation options, such as balance transfer credit cards, can have fees or interest rates that increase over time, which may wind up costing you more money.
+You should know that if you refinance your existing loan, you may lose rights or benefits under it, including state or federal rights (such as those under the Servicemembers Civil Relief Act).
+Loans cannot be used for education-related expenses (e.g., tuition and fees, books, supplies, miscellaneous personal expenses, room and board) or to refinance student loans.
+Please read the important information about consolidation.
+Learn more